dcernst/PinyonsPines/index.md

 The event will utilize [Trackleaders](http://trackleaders.com), providing a live map, elevation profile and other stats that can be used to follow along.
 Carrying a personal tracker (e.g., [SPOT](https://www.findmespot.com/en/), [Garmin InReach](https://explore.garmin.com/en-US/inreach/)) and being tracked by trackleaders is not mandatory but encouraged.
 Owners of personal trackers can expect to pay $15 to add their own device to Trackleaders.
 SPOT rentals (approximately $60 for a SPOT Gen3 with 5min tracking service and SOS) will also be available.
 Tracking signup link will be available about a month before race start.

 Below is the route we used in October 2020.
 The route for 2021 is going to mix things up a bit, but it'll be just as good if not better.
+We will post the route for 2021 soon!

 <br>